PhoenixPhungNguyen/ecommerce-data-pipeline/README.md

 # Ecommerce Data Pipeline

-This project demonstrates a modern data pipeline for automating the extraction, transformation, and loading (ETL) of ecommerce data.
-The pipeline centralizes ecommerce data, enabling efficient processing, compliance, and analytics to support HR and finance operations.
+This project demonstrates an ecommerce data pipeline that automates the extraction, transformation, and loading (ETL) of data from the OLTP system of an ecommerce platform.
+The pipeline centralizes sales and payment data, enabling efficient processing, regulatory compliance, and analytics to support business decision-making and reporting.

 ## Table of Contents
 - [Ecommerce Data Pipeline](#ecommerce-data-pipeline)